KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 **All pairs**: Analyzes all possible variable pairs.

-**Specific variables pairs**: Allows to specify a specific list of variables pairs.
+**Specific variables pairs**: Allows to specify a list of variables pairs.
 A variable pair can be specified with a single variable to indicate that all pairs involving that variable should be analyzed.

 - **Insert pair**: Adds a variable pair